 If you’re still interested in sharpening the “Traditional” Way…

 That’s great!
-Time to get yourself a good sharpening stone and start sharpening.
+Time to help you buy a sharpening stone and start sharpening.
 Sharpening on stones is a wonderful skill to learn, and once you learn it, you’ll soon notice friends and family asking you to sharpen their knives…

 It’s also a skill you’ll never forget.
 And your stone can last for years to come, and needs no maintenance at all… you could leave it sitting in the drawer for a year and it’s going to perform just the same.